-This Sausage Cranberry Breakfast Strata has lots of savoury flavour from sausage and cheese, which contrasts beautifully with tart, sweet cranberry.
-A delicious meal, perfect for holiday brunchin’!
+This sausage and egg breakfast strata has lots of savoury flavour from sausage and cheese, which contrasts beautifully with tart, sweet cranberry.
+It’s a delicious breakfast casserole, perfect for a holiday brunch!

 - Cut up through the centre of sausage with scissors.

 - Gently peel off casing and remove sausage meat.

 Full details are in the recipe card below, but here are the basics:

 - Place bread cubes in 9-inch x 13-inch greased baking dish.

 - In a bowl, whisk together egg, milk, salt, pepper and nutmeg.
 Combine with cooked spinach and cheese and pour over the bread mixture.
 Press down to encourage the bread to soak up the egg/milk mixture.

 - Top with additional cheddar cheese.
 Cover and refrigerate the strata for 30 minutes to an hour (so the bread absorbs more liquid), then remove from the refrigerator and bake.

 Yes, it should.
 Though, after 30 minutes uncover and continue baking until cooked through and the cheese is melted.